-The beginnings of the Canoe Camp Church of Christ can be traced to a small band of Christians meeting in homes of the village under the leadership of evangelist T. Miller as early as September 1848.
+The beginnings of the Canoe Camp Church can be traced to a small band of Christians meeting in homes of the village under the leadership of evangelist T. Miller as early as September 1848.
 The church was formally organized September 23, 1849.

 In 1851, a store was purchased and used as a church until 1880 when the present structure was erected at a cost of $2000 plus donated materials and labor.
 In April 1881 the church received its charter.